Advancing Physiologic Science

 Human Adaptation to High Altitude

-Standard Pulse Oximeter Study
+Standard Pulse Oximeter Study in Uganda

 We determine the accuracy of pulse oximeters by exposing volunteers to short periods of low oxygen levels (75-100% SaO2) while monitoring how the oximeter responds.
 This helps us understand if these devices are accurate for everyone regardless of skin color during these low oxygen conditions.